martingarridorc/omnipath-to-hipathia/README.md

-For a first try, we will employ the subset of nodes from the [cell cycle pathway](https://www.genome.jp/kegg-bin/show_pathway?hsa04110), using Omnipath interactions to link the nodes within a range of curation\_effort values.
+For a first try, we will employ the subset of nodes from the [cell cycle pathway](https://www.genome.jp/kegg-bin/show_pathway?hsa04110), using Omnipath interactions to link the nodes.
 The first step consists on obtaining the list of genes (nodes) from hipathia:

 ``` r
 intGenes <- V(hipathiaMgi$pathigraphs$hsa04110$graph)$genesList %>%